Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: Experimental Setup

 We demonstrate the robustness of our approach by applying it to various LLMs of different sizes, including the Llama series (Llama-3.2-1B-Instruct and Llama-3.3-70B-Instruct)~\cite{touvron2023llamaopenefficientfoundation, grattafiori2024llama3herdmodels} and Qwen2.5-7B-Instruct~\cite{qwen1, qwen2.5}.
 As baselines, we compare against LLM-based self-planning methods, namely implicit self-planning and explicit self-planning (including both \textit{base} and \textit{adaptive} versions), as well as hard prompt tuning combined with soft prefix tuning (HP+SP)~\cite{10.5555/3455716.3455856, li-liang-2021-prefix}, reimplemented following \citet{zhang-etal-2023-macsum} based on BART$_{\text{large}}$~\cite{lewis-etal-2020-bart}.
 We measure embedding similarity using BERTScore~\cite{zhang2020bertscore} and extract named entities with FLAIR~\cite{akbik2019flair}, a well-established named entity recognition (NER) model trained on OntoNotes 5~\cite{pradhan-etal-2013-towards}, which covers various domains, including news and conversational speech.

 \paragraph{Metrics.}

-We adopt different evaluation strategies for \textit{deterministic} and \textit{non-deterministic} attributes.
-While we compute the mean absolute deviation (MAD) between the target and attribute values of the generated summaries for \textit{deterministic} attributes (lower is better), we directly evaluate the generated values for \textit{non-deterministic} attributes (higher is better).
+We adopt different evaluation for \textit{deterministic} and \textit{non-deterministic} attributes.
+While we compute the mean absolute deviation (MAD) between the target and generated attribute values for \textit{deterministic} attributes (lower is better), we directly evaluate the generated values for \textit{non-deterministic} attributes (higher is better).
 Although our main goal is to achieve controllable summarization, maintaining overall summary quality remains important.
 To this end, we additionally evaluate the quality of the generated summaries using ROUGE-1~\cite{lin-2004-rouge} and BERTScore F1~\cite{zhang2020bertscore}.